Leadecide/Leadecide.github.io/_articles/framework.md

 - Evaluating the most inclusive, efficient levels of openness for content development, governance (or decision-making), and information-sharing for your project or organization to reach as many people as possible with the highest quality work you have to share.
 - Determining how best to interact with contributors and community members to fuel participation and innovation without exploiting others under cover of openness (Klepel, 2017).

-As you develop your open leadership practice, you should begin to think about:
+As you develop your "leadwise" principle practice, you should begin to think about:

 - How to align the management practices of **build** with the strategic decisions you make.
 - How to develop the personal leadership skills from **empower** that can help you share ownership of strategic decisions with contributors.